Helping You Decide

 When Is It Time?

 While advances in veterinary medicine are allowing your pet to live a longer, healthier life, the most difficult decision you can make regarding your best friend’s care is when to let them go.
 There’s rarely a clear-cut answer as to when is the “right” time to put your beloved dog down—rather, it’s a culmination of a variety of factors.
 While no one can make this difficult choice for you, there are a few things that can help.
 When faced with an older pet who is slowly declining, knowing the exact time to end their suffering is much more difficult.
-Use the aid of our quality-of-life scale to help determine how comfortable and happy your pet is on a daily basis.
+You can use our quality-of-life scale to help determine how comfortable and happy your pet is on a daily basis.

 Quality of Life